open-ephys/ephys-course/source/EEA/exday2TA.rst

 .. container:: exercise

   3A.
-What is shunt impedance?
+What is shunt impedance here?

   3B.
 What % of our signal are we losing between Vec and Vin?
 Why?